 · Occasionally you may feel sore or bruised for the first day or so until the steroids start to work.

 · Rarely you may experience a numb leg which lasts only a few hours.

 · There may be a local allergic reaction to the drugs contained in the injection which results in redness and itching.
 If this occurs, note the specific time and reaction, and notify us to document in your records.

 Will it work?

 Dorsal root ganglion injections can be very effective but do not work for everyone.
-If it is being used as a diagnostic tool, further treatments may be advised.
+In the case of using it as a diagnostic tool, the physician may recommend additional treatments based on the results.
 The benefits may be short term or long term.
 It is important to continue and increase simple activities and exercises such as taking the stairs, and walking daily.

 Click here to Download…